project-bluebird/bluebird/API.md

 - In future, this documentation will be auto-generated 😅
 - Parameters should follow the [Docopt](http://docopt.org/) format
 - Unless otherwise noted, all references to 'speed' refer to the aircraft airspeed (usually in CAS)
+- In general, any endpoint may return a `400 Bad Request` if the required parameters were not provided in the correct format

 ## Contents